-The Chief Executive Officer of the Company, being the chief operating decision maker ("CODM"), regularly reviews the income from financial services (including broking, investment banking, asset management and wealth management services) and proprietary trading activities for the purposes of resource allocation and performance assessment.
+Following the business combination under common control, the Chief Executive Officer of the Company, being the chief operating decision maker ("CODM"), reconsiders and reviews the income from financial services (including broking and wealth management services and proprietary trading activities) and investment management services for the purpose of resource allocation and performance assessment.
+This is the measure reported to the CODM for the purpose of resource allocation and assessment of performance.